FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

 Predicate values are compared through the key schema where possible, so identityref values are matched by identity rather than by their rendered text.
 This keeps shared IETF lists usable for current OSPF and future protocol families without special-casing OSPF in mgmtd.
-The matcher is deliberately
-tree-free: the same selection code is used for configuration, operational state, notifications and RPC dispatch, and the latter three do not have a candidate data tree at selection time.
-Config callbacks still validate against the candidate tree once mgmtd has selected the owning backends.
+Configuration dispatch first uses the same structural prefix walk as other backend maps; when a predicated registration has already matched, mgmtd refines that match against the changed candidate data node with libyang so identityrefs and other typed key values are compared in schema form.
+Operational state, notification and RPC dispatch remain tree-free because those paths do not have candidate data at backend selection time.

 Configuration write support is intentionally limited to CLI-equivalent RFC 9129 leaves.
 The converted leaves are router-id, preference, spf-control paths,